Earliest Writing Clues on the Romanian Traditional Houses

 Burnt clay tablets discovered in the village of Tărtăria – claimed to represent the earliest writing system in the world

-Ethnographic studies indicate that symbols used in architectural ornamentation, in embroidery, on ceramics, such as the circle, crosses, rings, are representations of the Sun.
-Such symbols, and even more complex ones, can be found on hundreds of traditional houses in Bukowina and other regions of Romania.
-Symbols which, at a first glance appear to be merely decorative elements, depict the Sun, the Moon, the stars, as protective talismans.
-Romanian peasants seemed to follow these symbols for artistic reason, and without awareness of their meanings.
-In 1961, archaeological finds indicating their origins have raised doubts on what we thought we knew about ancient civilizations…
+Ethnographic studies indicate the presence of ancient symbols used in architectural ornamentation, in embroidery, on ceramics, symbols that can be found on hundreds of traditional houses in Bukowina and other regions of Romania.
+Romanian peasants seemed to follow these symbols for artistic reason, and without awareness of their ancientness.
+In 1961, archaeological finds indicating their origins have raised doubts on what we thought we knew about ancient civilizations.

 Three burnt clay tablets dated to around 5500 BC, discovered in the village of Tărtăria, in Transylvania, were claimed to represent the earliest writing system in the world.